Teenagers really care what other people think. Why is this approval-seeking behaviour so strong? Help them decide whose opinion matters.

 Social media really isn’t helping

 When a young teen posts to social media they will be bombarded with opinions.
-Adults are always surprised that kids open themselves up for so much criticism, but the pay-off of peer approval is so visual and powerful.
+Adults are always surprised that kids open themselves up to so much criticism, but the payoff of peer approval is so visual and powerful.

 How do we make kids more critical of the opinions they listen to?